Socratic Public Relations

 What exactly do they write stories about?
 (Name the last six things they've written about.
 Now look for longer-term trends.
 Which reporter's beat is closest to your story?)

 What form do those stories take?
 (Day news and company announcements, or longer narratives?)

 How long are the stories?
 (This will give you an idea of how much material they will need to write it.)

 How frequently do they write?
 (Reporters writing many stories per week are generally open to new pitches, because they have a news hole to fill.
 Reporters writing one story every month or so are much more selective.)

 How many sources do they typically quote or cite in a story?
 (How can you become one of those sources?)

 What can you do to make it easier for journalists to tell this story?

 Are there people who will object to this story being told?
 What would they object to?
 Is there a way to pre-empt their objections in the story?

 A final exercise

 Another answer is that PR will change your luck profile.
 That is, it will get you the attention of people whose names you don’t know.
 Many years ago, a startup I worked for was profiled in a national magazine.
-That spread ultimately led to our seed funding, and the attention of some prominent and well connected business people whose advice and backing was very useful.
+That article ultimately led to our seed funding, and the attention of some prominent and well-connected business people whose advice and backing was useful.